wiklundm/arcticsleddogclub/README.md

 - The content and headlines are appealing and fills a purpose.
 - There are no other clubs in the area but a lot of sleddogs.

-## DESIGN PROCESS
+# DESIGN PROCESS

-1.Strategy plane
+1.**Strategy plane**

 I wanted to create a page that could gather people with similar interests and spread knowledge about sleddogs.
+The user should be easy to use, navigate and find the information the user have come for.
 I had recently started to learn how to write code and my aim for this project was to apply what I had learned in HTML and CSS.

-2.Scope plan
+2.**Scope plan**

 -I decided that since the nature and dogs is the main reason people would visit the page it is important to have images visualizing the experiences the people joining the club and attending the course would have.
+To provide enough information so the user wants to know more.
 -I needed a contact form.
--Location, meeting hours and costs.
+-Location, meeting hours and costs for the course.
 -Information about what to expect taking the course.
 -Information about the club.